niztg/FindAChamp/README.md

 **GETTING STARTED**
 - Pull the GitHub repository onto your local machine.
 Please ensure that the branch of the repository being pulled is `master`; this is the main branch with all of the functioning code.
 - Ensure that `node.js` is downloaded on your machine and the `npx` command is working.
-Instructions on how to download node.js
 - Change directory to project folder ($cd FindAChamp)
 - Change directory to Machine Learning ($cd “Machine Learning”)
 - Install the machine learning requirements ($pip install -r requirements.txt)